 Shelter may they vouchsafe to us,

 Immortal Gods to mortal men..

-The ancients especially venerated the Adityas and Vedas are full of hymns dedicated to Indra, Agni, Surya, Varun and the like.
+The Vedas especially venerate the sons of Aditi known collectively as Adityas and are full of hymns dedicated to Indra, Agni, Surya, Varun and the like.
 The 12 Adityas correspond to the 12 Solar months and represent different attributes of social life.
 These are: